Midhlaj2006/Simple-calculator/README.md

 Hai guys, Iam a high school student who is trying to learn python code online.
 Then I wondered if my code could be exposed to an open source world. from where people can easily modify and add comments to it. hope you wiuld like it!

+The only executable file in this is our python file.told you this is a simple learning out